Thesis finishing phase bachelor’s 5 cr./master’s 10 cr.

 • opening of the event

-• presentation of the work (about 20–30 minutes)
+• presentation of the thesis (about 20–30 minutes)

-• possible speech of the commissioner
+• a possible statement from the commissioner

 • general discussion